$4m NCA Scandal Security Capo Runs Away |

 According to the minister, National Security, which did not have the funds for the equipment, allowed the NCA with supervisory mandate over such gadgets, to fund the project.

-While the Israeli suppliers were groaning for their supplied from the New Patriotic Party (NPP) government, the former board members were gloating with frees state cash.
+While the Israeli suppliers were groaning for their money for the equipment supplied from the New Patriotic Party (NPP) government, the former board members were gloating with free state cash.

 He said apart from Alhaji Osman, the others had admitted to the crime and had been given bail after the BNI had interrogated them.

-The ministry said George Oppong had refunded $1 million while others had also promised to refund everything.
+The minister said George Oppong had refunded $1 million while others had also promised to refund everything.

-“BNI hasn’t even decided at his stage because they believe that he money must be returned…if they succeed in retrieving the money then they will decide their next action,” Mr. Hamid said.
+“BNI hasn’t even decided at this stage because they believe that the money must be returned. … If they succeed in retrieving the money then they will decide their next action,” Mr Hamid said.

 According to him, the transaction was a clear case of top officials colluding to plunder the state coffers.

-“The reason why this is a classic case of ‘create, loot and share’ is that…it was basically Alhaji Osman, acting as Deputy National Security Coordinator, who spearheaded this deal…People cannot just go ad open a state vault and take whatever that is in there,” the minister cautioned.
+“The reason why this is a classic case of ‘create, loot and share’ is that…it was basically Alhaji Osman, acting as Deputy National Security Coordinator, who spearheaded this deal. …People cannot just go and open a state vault and take whatever that is in there,” the minister cautioned.

 He said the government is waiting for the outcome of the BNI probe into the matter to take a decision on the fate of the culprits.